 What is righteousness?
-It is one of the chief words used in Scripture to describe the character of God, who is called "The righteous God" and "The Lord our rightcousness."
+It is one of the chief words used in Scripture to describe the character of God, who is called "The righteous God" and "The Lord our righteousness."
 We are told that the purpose of the gospel is to reveal "the righteousness of God," which is declared to be the opposite of "all unrighteousness and ungodliness," so that "all unrighteousness is sin."

-The rightcousness of God is therefore revealed in His law, which is a transcript of the character of the Lawgiver.
-Moses said, "And it shall be our righteousness, if we observe to do all these commandments before the Lord our God, as he hath commanded us" (Deut.
+The righteousness of God is therefore revealed in His law, which is a transcript of the character of the Lawgiver.
+Moses said, "And it shall be our righteousness, if we observe to do all these commandements before the Lord our God, as he hath commanded us" (Deut.
 6:25).
 The psalmist said that "all thy commandments are righteousness" (Ps.
 119:172).
-Another prophet quoted the Lord as saying, "Hearken unto me, ye that know rightcousness, the people in whose heart is my law" (Isa.
+Another prophet quoted the Lord as saying, "Hearken unto me, ye that know righteousness, the people in whose heart is my law" (Isa.
 51:7).
 Righteousness is therefore obedience to divine law, and disobedience is declared to be sin.

-Note the following definitions of rightcousness: "Righteousness is the keeping of the law, and is the natural result of faith."-The Cambridge Bible.
-"Rightcousness is purity of heart and rectitude of life; conformity of heart and life to divine law."-Webster.
-"Righteousness is holiness, likeness to God. . . .
+Note the following definitions of righteousness: "Righteousness is the keeping

+of the law, and is the natural result of

+faith."-The Cambridge Bible.
+"Righteousness is purity of heart and rectitude

+of life; conformity of heart and life to

+divine law."-Webster.
+"Righteousness is

+holiness, likeness to God. . . .
 It is conformity to the law of God. . . .
-It is conformity to the law of God. . . .
-The rightcousness of God is embodied in Christ.
-We receive righteousness by receiving Him.
-Not by painful struggles or wearisome toil, not by gift or sacrifice, is rightcousness obtained; but it is freely given to every soul who hungers and thirsts to receive it."-Thoughts From the Mount of Blessing, p.
+The righteousness of God is embodied in Christ.

+We receive righteousness by receiving.

+Him.
+Not by painful struggles or wearisome toil, not by gift or sacrifice, is righteousness obtained; but it is freely given to

+every soul who hungers and thirsts to

+receive it."-Thoughts From the Mount

+of Blessing, p.
 34.